2023 South Coldwater Slide: History

+Mudslide and closures

-On May 14, 2023, a mudslide and debris flow, given the moniker "South Coldwater Slide" by the U.S. Forest Service (USFS), destroyed the 85 ft Spirit Lake Outlet Bridge and severed SR 504 northeast of Johnston Ridge Observatory at milepost 49.
+On May 14, 2023, a mudslide and debris flow, given the moniker "South Coldwater Slide" by the U.S. Forest Service (USFS), travelled approximately 2000 ft and destroyed the 85 ft Spirit Lake Outlet Bridge, severing SR 504 northeast of Johnston Ridge Observatory at milepost 49.
 Twelve people were airlifted from the area beyond the mudslide; the observatory's seasonal reopening was postponed and the highway east of Coldwater Lake was closed to all traffic.
 Three days later, the closure was temporarily expanded further west to milepost 43 due to potential hazards revealed by geotechnical engineers during their investigation; access to Coldwater Lake and local trails was restored in June after the closure was moved back to milepost 49 at the site of the slide.

+Temporary repairs

 A team composed of USFS staff and volunteers hiked to the observatory to retrieve scientific equipment and supplies so that observation of the volcano could proceed at the Coldwater Science and Learning Center.
 The center was outfitted with exhibits and other facilities as a temporary alternative to the Johnston Ridge Observatory, providing the continuation of services for visitors to the area while cleanup and repairs were underway.
 Washington State Department of Transportation (WSDOT) contractors cleared debris over the highway by July and created a temporary gravel road to access Johnston Ridge for vehicle retrieval and to prepare for reopening in 2024.
 Power was restored to the observatory and monitoring equipment of the volcano was declared as back to "full functionality".
 Marie Gluesenkamp Perez, the U.S. Representative of the district, toured the slide in August and co-sponsored the renewal of the National Landslide Preparedness Act the following year.